This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Lately, animal products like eggs, dairy, and especially red meat have been blamed for cancer, heart disease and a host of other health problems.

-In fact, some of the healthiest and longest-lived peoples on our planet, the Okinawans (Japan), Maasai (Kenya and Tanzania)** and Hunzakuts (Pakistan), among others, eat traditional, omnivorous diets that practically revere animal foods like pork, goat, sheep, yak, raw dairy and seafood—especially during the winter, when crops don’t grow.
+In fact, some of the healthiest and longest-lived peoples on our planet, the Okinawans (Japan), Maasai** (Kenya and Tanzania), and Hunzakuts (Pakistan), among others, eat traditional, omnivorous diets that practically revere animal foods like pork, goat, sheep, yak, raw dairy and seafood—especially during the winter, when many crops don’t grow.

-Indeed, for those who live in cold, dry or mountainous regions like Mongolia, Afghanistan, or Norway, where there is little arable land, livestock convert the grass on steep slopes into nutrient-dense foods that people can eat, like yak butter, kefir, and goat cheese.
+Indeed, for those who live in cold, dry or mountainous regions like Mongolia, Afghanistan, or Norway, livestock convert the grass on poor soils and steep slopes that can’t be farmed into nutrient-dense foods that people can eat, like yak butter, kefir, or goat cheese.

-These foods, along with meat and seafood, if available, are often the only major source of calories and nutrients available for half the year.
+These foods, along with hunted meat and seafood, if available, are sometimes the only major source of calories and nutrients available for half the year.
 But these populations don’t face even a quarter the rates of cardiovascular disease, obesity or cancer that Westerners do.

-So, is meat bad for you, or what?
+So, is meat really bad for you, or is something else going on?

 In my grandmother’s day, people used to whisper the word “cancer,” it was so rare.
 Today 1 in 3 people will face the disease.
 That’s just two generations.